mixxxdj/manual/source/chapters/user_interface.rst

  resumes the track and disables Slip mode when released.
 Useful to censor expletives on the fly, or simply as part of your mix.

+ .. note:: Not all controls may be present in all skins anymore.
+However, these controls can be mapped to keyboards and MIDI controllers.
+See this `guide. <https://github.com/mixxxdj/mixxx/wiki/mixxxcontrols>`_

 .. _interface-vc-mode:

 Vinyl Control Mode and Cueing controls